Current Page Path

-In my role as Coordinator, Undergraduate Library Reference Services, I manage the reference services and collections of the Shapiro Undergraduate Library.
+In my role as Coordinator, Shapiro Library Reference Services, I manage the reference services of the Shapiro Library.
+I also serve as the Collection Coordinator for the Shaprio Undergraduate Library.
+In this role I oversee the collections (print and electronic) and collection budget for the Undergraduate Library.
 I am part of the Library's User Information and Discovery Services Department.

 As Economics Librarian, I purchase materials for the Graduate Library in support of the research and instructional programs of the the Economics Department and provide reference and research consultations to economics faculty and students.

 I also serve as the subject liaison to the Interdisciplinary Program in Organizational Studies.

 I work at the reference desk at both the Shapiro and Hatcher Libraries, answer questions on Ask a Librarian, and as a UGL selector acquire books for the UGL on business, careers, economics, labor, psychology, organizational studies, communications, anthropology, sociology, education, performing arts, sociology, political science, law, information studies, and medicine.

 I can be reached at my office in the Shapiro Library or by phone or email.

 I have a B. A. in Business Administration and a Master of Librarianship (M. Libr.) both from the University of Washington.